-The County Emergency Response Team (CERT) is composed of 30 members including a commander, a team leader, two squad leaders and 26 operators.
-Members are recruited on a volunteer basis with the stipulation that all the training exercises are mandatory.
-Existing and prospective members have to pass a physical agility test to join the team and must attend quarterly team training.
-CERT team members receive an additional 100 hours of specialized training including training held at FEMA's Center for Domestic Preparedness in Anniston, Alabama .
-Members hold certifications in field force operations, the use of long range less lethal impact munitions, riot control agents, field force extrication techniques (CUT), response to active shooter, counter-terrorism and weapons of mass destruction.
+The Emergency Response Team (ERT) is a tactical team composed of 20 members including a commander, a team leader, assistant leader and 17 operators.
+Members are recruited among our deputies on a volunteer basis with the stipulation that all the training exercises are mandatory.
+ERT members receive 300 hours of specialized training including training held at FEMA's Center for Domestic Preparedness in Anniston, Alabama .
+Members hold certifications in Special Weapons and Tactics (SWAT), response to active shooter incidents, counter-terrorism and weapons of mass destruction.
+Members are also certified in field force operations, the use of long range less lethal impact munitions, riot control agents, field force extrication techniques (CUT) and cell extractions.

-Within the Sheriff's Office, CERT members assist with high risk trials, high risk warrants, cell extractions and any emergency situations that occur within the courthouse.
-The CERT team can also be activated with the Montgomery County Major Incident Response Team (MIRT) as part of the Montgomery County Chiefs of Police Mutual Aid Plan.
-Members can assist with civil disturbances, large events, disaster emergencies and homeland security situations in the greater Philadelphia Area.
+Within the Sheriff's Office, ERT members assist with high risk trials, high risk warrants, cell extractions and any emergency situations that occur within the courthouse.
+Members also serve as operators on the Montgomery County Major Incident Response Team (MIRT).
+MIRT is part of the Montgomery County Chiefs of Police Mutual Aid Plan and the Southeastern PA Counter Terrorism Task Force.
+Members assist with dignitary protection, civil disturbances, large events, disaster emergencies and homeland security situations in the greater Philadelphia Area.